 You can place limitations on granted accommodations.
-For example, if a student’s accommodation is recording lectures or class discussions, you can require the student to stop recording at the faculty member’s request or when there is personal or sensitive material being discussed.
-To be fair, make sure that all students are told to stop taking notes at these times.
+For example, if a student’s accommodation is recording lectures or class discussions, you can require the student to stop recording at the faculty member’s request or when personal or sensitive material is being discussed.
+To be fair, ensure all students are told to stop taking notes at these times.

 Your institution may want to make students recording classes sign an agreement prohibiting them from sharing the recording with others during the semester and requiring students to destroy recordings after the semester.
-Make clear that any recording contains intellectual property of the institution and that the rights to copy or distribute belong to the institution, not the student.
+Make clear that any recording contains your institution’s intellectual property and that the rights to copy or distribute belong to your institution, not the student.

-Accommodations should never endanger the health or safety of the others in or involved in the class.
+Accommodations should never endanger the health or safety of others in or involved in the class.

 Don’t Forget Graduate Students